February 26, 1979: Eclipse plunges Portland into darkness

-PORTLAND, Ore. -- With the solar eclipse coming up in August, we decided to dive into the archives for the last day that Portland went dark.
+PORTLAND, Ore. -- With the solar eclipse coming up next month, we decided to dive into the archives for the last day that Portland went dark.
 On February 26, 1979, a total solar eclipse plunged Portland into darkness at around 8 a.m.

 KGW broadcast the eclipse live from locations around the region and, in a notable technical feat for the times, leased a private jet and fitted a 600 millimeter lens to a broadcast camera to fly high above the clouds and transmit live pictures.